WebAssembly/spec/spectec/test-prose/TEST.md

 Resulttype_ok
 - the value type sequence t* is valid if:
-  - For all t in t*, the value type t is valid.
+  - For all t in t*:
+    - the value type t is valid.

 Instrtype_ok
 - the instruction type t_1* ->_ x* t_2* is valid if:
   - the value type sequence t_1* is valid.
   - the value type sequence t_2* is valid.
   - |x*| is |lct*|.
-  - For all x in x*, the local type C.LOCALS[x] exists.
+  - For all x in x*:
+    - the local type C.LOCALS[x] exists.
-  - For all lct in lct* and x in x*, C.LOCALS[x] is lct.
+  - For all lct in lct* and x in x*:
+    - C.LOCALS[x] is lct.

 Packtype_ok
 - the packed type packtype is valid.